jruizgit/rules/docs/py/README.txt

 **Example 3**

-durable_rules can also be used to solve traditional production bussiness rules problems.
+durable_rules can also be used to solve traditional Production Bussiness Rules problems.
 The example below is the 'Miss Manners' benchmark.
 Miss Manners has decided to throw a party.
 She wants to seat her guests such that adjacent guests are of opposite sex and share at least one hobby.

-To improve readability, with durable_rules, the ruleset flow structure can be defined using a statechart.
-The benchmark results compare well with other business rules systems both from an execution time as well as memory utilization perspective.
+Note how the benchmark flow structure is defined using a statechart to improve code readability without sacrificing performance nor altering the combinatorics required by the benchmark.
+For 128 guests, 438 facts, the execution time is less than 2 seconds.
+More details documented in this blog post (http://jruizblog.com/2015/07/20/miss-manners-and-waltzdb/).

 ::